equalitie/EchoChamber/docs/api.md

 -------|---------|------------
 POST   | /client | `{"id": string}`

+The `id` field here is the unique identifier assigned to the new client.

 ### Client

 Clients will have to be prepared to receive a message about their having joined a session